NLTP/Rules/README.md

    + (a) After week 2 games, captains may appeal to the CRC to have a player removed from their roster for Gross Inactivity (GI).
       - (i) Gross inactivity is to be determined on a case by case basis by the NLTP CRC.
       - (ii) Players may only be GI dropped by the team that drafted them.
-      - (iii) Players drafted in snake rounds 4 or greater will not be eligible to be dropped for GI.
+      - (iii) Players drafted in snake the snake draft will not be eligible to be GI dropped.
       - (iv) The CRC will announce a deadline for GI drops which will be no more than 1 week before the FA period.
       - (v) All GI drops and any waiver compensation will be announced together shortly after the GI drop deadline.
    + (b) Following a drop request, the player in question will be messaged by the NLTP CRC in order to verify the situation and gather any additional information.